Typeform

 Prerequisites

-- The AttributionHub tracking script is installed on your site (see Installation)
+- The AttributionHub tracking script is running on your site (see Installation)

-- You have a Typeform account with access to create or edit forms
+- You have a Typeform account with permission to edit forms

-Hidden fields in Typeform allow you to pass data into a form without showing it to the respondent.
-You will create hidden fields for each attribution value you want to capture.
+Typeform uses URL parameters (sometimes called hidden fields) to pass data into a form without the respondent seeing it.
+You need to create one parameter for each attribution field you want to capture.

-- For each attribution field, enter the field name exactly as used in your AttributionHub field mapping.
-For example:
+- Type the field name exactly as used in your AttributionHub field mapping — for example,

 ah_lt_channelah_lt_sourceah_lt_mediumah_lt_campaignah_lt_landing_urlah_ft_channelah_ft_sourceah_visitor_id

-The hidden field names in Typeform must exactly match the field names in your AttributionHub field mapping (by default, names like ah_lt_channel, etc.).
+The parameter names must match your AttributionHub field mapping exactly (by default, names like ah_lt_channel, etc.).
+Pick whichever fields matter for your reporting — you don’t have to add all of them.

 Standard embed: